Event Management

 Availability

 Alert Suppression is available on accounts with AIOps, or Enterprise for Incident Management and Digital Operations (Legacy) pricing plans.
-Please contact our Sales team to upgrade to a plan with this feature.
+Contact the Sales team to upgrade to a plan with this feature.

 Alert suppression, as opposed to setting an alert's severity, allows you to send events to PagerDuty without triggering any notifications.
-Suppressed alerts are stored in PagerDuty and are available for forensics, analysis, and context, but do not create incidents.
-You can view suppressed alerts in the Alerts table.
+Suppressed alerts are stored in PagerDuty for forensics, analysis, and context, but do not create incidents.
+You can view suppressed alerts in the Alerts Table.

-To suppress an alert when it matches a given set of conditions, select Suppress as the action to take when you are configuring Event Orchestrations.
+To suppress an alert when it matches a given set of conditions, select Suppress as the action to take when you are configuring an Event Orchestration.

 View Suppressed Alerts

-Suppressed alerts can be viewed in the Alerts Table under Incidents Alerts.
+You can view suppressed alerts in the Alerts Table under Incidents Alerts.

 Suppressed alerts are filtered out of the incidents dashboard by default, including the incidents page for the service where they were triggered.
 Moreover, because suppressed events do not trigger incidents, they will not be visible in the mobile app.